PAL*M: Property Attestation for Large Generative Models

-Tables~\ref{tab:dataset_attestation}-\ref{tab:inference} show the timing results for the performance evaluations.
+Tables~\ref{tab:dataset_attestation}--\ref{tab:inference} show the timing results for the performance evaluations.
 The cells in \baseline{gray} represent the baseline, \method's overhead is highlighted in \overhead{blue}, and the total times are in \total{orange}.
-We also parallelize the dataset lookup iterations across 8 cores for all experiments that require manual dataset iteration for dataset-related attestations.
+We parallelize the dataset lookup across 8 workers for dataset-related attestations requiring manual dataset iteration.